wko27/blog/_daily/2018-05-08-Low_Frequency_Clock.md

   * I also couldn't poke it with a logger because the logging library needs a few ms to initialize and if you crash too early in main, you get nothing
 * in order to use the "app_timer" library, one must first initialize the low frequency clock using a completely different "clock" API
   * this isn't obvious at all unless you happen to stare very closely at one of the examples in the SDK, e.g. spi_master_using_nrf_spi_mngr
+* wherever only has three e's not four xD